 Being someone who suffers from depression and anxiety optimism does not come easy at all.
 My brain is usually thinking the worst of situations, not the best.
 But I’ve come to realize that’s the anxiety talking in my head.
 So I’ve learned how to trick my brain out of those negative thoughts and into a place of optimism.
 I’m going to share with you an exercise that will help you build the skill of optimism.

 This task is NOT easy and you may find you need to practice this skill very regularly.
 For the next 24 hours, I want you to assume that everyone has the best intentions.

 This task will help you build the skill of optimism.
 You may find that you need to practice this skill very regularly.
 For 24 hours assume that everyone else around you has the best intentions.
 The guy who cut you off on your drive to work, your best friend didn’t respond right away to your text, someone snapped at you at work.

 We assume mal-intent way too quickly of people.
 So instead of assuming the worst of a situation or from a person, assume the best.
 Change your thoughts from “how dare they be so inconsiderate to cut me off, didn’t he see me there?!!” to “He must have to get to work really fast because he’s on his last warning at work and could lose his job” or maybe they simply just didn’t see me.
 Don’t torture yourself with assuming they have negative intent towards you.
 Master the ability to catch yourself when you go down that road of “you’ve done something wrong or this person is a complete moron” and instead shift your mindset to them having good intent.
 Trust me, this isn’t easy, but it works wonders towards optimism.

 There you have it.
-The 7 Critical Skills of Successful People.
+The 7 Critical Habits of Successful People.
 I bet you have some practising to do!